Standard Generational Frameworks · Updated 2026

 Are the generational cutoff dates exact?

-Generational cutoff dates are approximate, and different researchers sometimes use slightly different date ranges.
-This calculator uses the most widely accepted ranges: Boomers end at 1964, Gen X is 1965–1980, Millennials are 1981–1996, and Gen Z is 1997–2012.
-The boundaries are estimates, not exact dividing lines.
+Generational boundaries are approximations different researchers use slightly different ranges.
+This calculator uses the most widely accepted consensus: Boomers end at 1964, Gen X spans 1965–1980, Millennials 1981–1996, and Gen Z 1997–2012.
+Treat the boundaries as useful estimates, not rigid dividing lines.

 Is the ERA calculator free?

-Yes.
-It is completely free, runs entirely in your browser, requires no signup, and stores nothing.
-You can calculate as many times as you want with different years at no cost.
+Yes, completely free.
+It runs entirely in your browser, requires no signup, and stores nothing you enter see our Privacy Policy.
+Recalculate as many times as you need with different years at no cost.